ScottAlt-NSU/TypeRacer-bot-PoC/README.md

 Type Racer is a website available here: https://play.typeracer.com/ where you can practice your typing speed online by racing against others.

 I had a theory that it would be possible to write an exploit utilizing python that would be able to type any given text as a bot, simulating the speed of a human.
 If the speed is over 20% of your average, you will then be prompted with a Captcha.
-I believed that I would be able to beat the captcha utilizing AI, OCR technologies, and the same typing method.
+I believed that I would be able to beat the captcha utilizing AI, OCR technologies, utilizing the same typing method.
 This proved true.

 I experimented with AI to solve the captchas and various other OCR tech, and ended up utilizing a previously trained LLM that was designed to read captchas.
 I could have improved this further but it was becoming a time sink.